-Enter your security code.
-This disarms the system and silences the alarm (or warning tones of a Memory of Alarm).
+Enter your security code and press the OFF key to silence the alarm (or warning tones of a Memory of Alarm).

-Note the zone in alarm on the keypad display, and make that zone intact (close door, window, etc.).
-Now enter the security code plus OFF to clear the keypad's Memory of Alarm display.
+Note the zone in alarm on the keypad display, and correct the problem (close door, window, etc.).
+After correcting the problem, enter the security code plus OFF sequence again to clear the keypad's Memory of Alarm display.

-3. To Silence a Fire Alarm and Clear Memory of Alarm
+3. To Silence a Fire Alarm and Clear a Memory of Alarm

 Simply press the OFF key to silence the alarm.
-Then enter the security code plus OFF sequence to clear the keypad's Memory of Alarm display.
+Then enter the security code plus OFF sequence twice to clear the keypad's Memory of Alarm display.
 See the Fire Alarm System section.